Sexuality, Family Support, Discrimination, and Social Needs

 Whole-person assessment

-Cancer and treatment can change how people see their bodies, relationships, fertility, work, parenting, faith, finances, and future.
-OCN questions often place these concerns inside routine clinical visits.
+Cancer and treatment change how people see their bodies, relationships, fertility, work, parenting, faith, and finances.
+OCN items place these concerns inside routine visits.
 The correct response is usually to assess, normalize, and refer rather than ignore the issue because it is not a chemotherapy toxicity.
-Social and intimate concerns can affect adherence, symptom reporting, nutrition, sleep, safety, and decisions about treatment.
+Social and intimate concerns affect adherence, symptom reporting, nutrition, sleep, safety, and treatment decisions, so the exam treats them as legitimate clinical data rather than peripheral chitchat.

 Sexuality and intimacy

-Sexuality includes desire, arousal, orgasm, pain, body image, fertility, gender identity, relationships, and emotional closeness.
-Surgery, radiation, chemotherapy, endocrine therapy, transplant, immunotherapy, ostomies, urinary diversion, fatigue, pain, neuropathy, premature menopause, erectile dysfunction, vaginal dryness, dyspareunia, infertility, depression, and medications can all affect sexual health.
-The nurse should ask permission and use inclusive, nonassumptive language: "Many cancer treatments affect sexual function or intimacy.
-Is this something you would like to discuss?"
+Sexuality spans desire, arousal, orgasm, pain, body image, fertility, gender identity, relationships, and emotional closeness.
+Surgery, radiation, chemotherapy, endocrine therapy, ostomies, fatigue, neuropathy, premature menopause, erectile dysfunction, vaginal dryness, and depression all affect it.
+Ask permission with inclusive, nonassumptive language: "Many cancer treatments affect sexual function or intimacy.
+Would you like to discuss this?"

 ConcernNursing response